graciellehigino/ms_range_interactions/manuscript.md

 IUCN and updated ranges for every predator species.
 Arrows go from the proportion inside the original range to the proportion inside the updated range, which can only be equal or lower.
-Overlapping markers indicate no difference in the between the types of layers.
+Overlapping markers indicate no difference between the types of layers.
 Species markers are the same on both figures, with predators presented in distinct coloured markers and all herbivores grouped in a single grey marker.
 Pixels represent a resolution of 10 arc-minutes. ](figures/gbif_panels.png){#fig:gbif}